StackVista/stackstate-docs/use/analytics.md

 {% tabs %}
 {% tab title="Query" %}
 ```
-// Define a name for the component where we start the search.
+// Define a name for the component where we start the search
 def selectedComponent = "Payment_Service"

 // Define a search depth